Military Education Benefits

 A shopping sheet provides costs for undergraduate resident and commuter students, average loan borrowing, general federal aid availability, and graduation and loan default rates.

-Coordinator for Veteran Services
+Coordinator of Student Support and Veteran Services

 Location: Student Center, Second floor, Room 202D